 See the world's magazine covers from the day 'The Simpsons' premiered

-In honor of the marathon, which kicked off this morning, here's what your newsstand probably looked on the day of the premiere.
-Just remember: we once lived in a world where Sean Connery was People's Sexiest Man Alive.
+Read Article >In honor of The Simpsons 12-day marathon, which kicked off this morning, here's what your newsstand probably looked on the day of the premiere.
+(For issues that might have published early or lingered late, we put both — they're so amazing.)

 Can the restaurants of the future be good to people?